r-azh/Fullstack_JS/Part2/excercise/Readme.md

 You can make an HTTP DELETE request with the axios library in the same way that we make all of the other requests.

 NB: You can't use the name delete for a variable because it's a reserved word in JavaScript.

+## 2.15*: The Phonebook step 10
+Change the functionality so that if a number is added to an already existing user, the new number will replace the old number.
+It's recommended to use the HTTP PUT method for updating the phone number.

+If the person's information is already in the phonebook, the application can ask the user to confirm the action